JaehyunShim/collaboration/style_guide_github.md

 ```

 ## .clang-format
-Add this [sample_code/ros/.clang-format]() file from the [ROS Control](https://github.com/ros-controls/ros_controllers/blob/noetic-devel/.clang-format) group to your repository to meet style guidelines used in the ROS community.
+Add this [.clang-format](sample_code/ros/.clang-format) file from the [ROS Control](https://github.com/ros-controls/ros_controllers/blob/noetic-devel/.clang-format) group to your repository to meet style guidelines used in the ROS community.

 ## .gitignore
 Add this [.gitignore](.gitignore) file from [Exotica](https://github.com/ipab-slmc/exotica/blob/master/.gitignore) to your repository to exclude unncessary files (e.g., cache files) in your repository.

 ## dependency.repos
-VCStool??? with repos file will be used for dependencies that are not binary-released yet.
+[vcstool](http://wiki.ros.org/vcstool) with `.repos` extension files will be used for maintaining dependencies that are not binary-released yet.
 ```
 # To create a repos file
 $ cd ~/catkin_ws  # colcon_ws in ROS2